-Copayments (excluding Prescription Drug copayments) will apply to the maximum out-of-pocket amount.
+Consultation fees will apply toward the deductible and maximum out-of-pocket amount.

 Coinsurance is the percentage amount remaining after the Plan pays the reimbursement rate as shown in the Schedule of Benefits and is the Plan Participant's responsibility.
-Coinsurance does not apply to the deductible and does not include copayment amounts.
+Coinsurance does not apply to the deductible and does not include consultation fee amounts.